Stochastic partial differential equations associated with Feller processes: Skorohod solution

 Condition \eqref{e:con-smooth} together with the fact $|r-s|^{-\beta_0} \ge t^{-\beta_0}$ yields that

 Substituting \eqref{eq-negative moment-1}, \eqref{eq-negative moment-2}, \eqref{eq-negative moment-3} and \eqref{eq-negative moment-4} to \eqref{eq-negative moment}, we have for all $p>0$,

 \end{proof}

-In the proof of Theorem \ref{Thm-density-Skorohod}, in order to prove the desired inequality \eqref{e:Du-p}, we employ the Feynman-Kac formula \eqref{e:FK-sko} of the Skorohod solution to \eqref{spde}, which is valid under the stronger Dalang's condition \eqref{dalang-stra}.
-Under the weaker Dalang's condition~\eqref{dalang-SKo}, a unique square integrable Skorohod solution exists (see Theorem \ref{Thm-solution}) but in general does not admit any Feynman-Kac type formula.
-In this situation, the finiteness of $\E \left[\|Du(t,x)\|_{\mathcal H}^{-2p}\right]$ is closely related to that of $\E \left[|u(t,x)|^{-2p}\right]$ which might be obtained by studying the small ball probability of $u(t,x)$ (see e.g.~\cite{MN08} which concerns semilinear heat equations with space-time white noise).
+In the proof of Theorem \ref{Thm-density-Skorohod}, in order to prove the desired inequality \eqref{e:Du-p}, we employ the Feynman--Kac formula \eqref{e:FK-sko} of the Skorohod solution to \eqref{spde}, which is valid only under the stronger Dalang's condition \eqref{dalang-stra}.
+Under the weaker condition~\eqref{dalang-SKo}, a unique square integrable Skorohod solution exists (see Theorem \ref{Thm-solution}) but in general does not admit any Feynman--Kac type formula.
+In this situation, the finiteness of $\E \big[\|Du(t,x)\|_{\mathcal H}^{-2p}\big]$ is closely related to that of $\E \left[|u(t,x)|^{-2p}\right]$ which can be obtained by studying the small ball probability of $u(t,x)$ (see e.g.~\cite{MN08} which concerns semilinear heat equations with space-time white noise).

-In the rest of the section, we shall prove the existence of the probability density for the Skorohod solution under the Dalang's condition \eqref{dalang-SKo}, following the approach initiated in \cite{NQ07} (see also \cite{BQS2019EJP} for the wave equation).
+In the rest of the section, we shall prove the existence of the probability density for the Skorohod solution under the weaker Dalang's condition \eqref{dalang-SKo}.
+Our method is inspired by \cite{NQ07,BQS2019EJP}.

 \begin{assumptionp}{(H')} We assume $p_t^{(x)}(y) \geq \tilde c_0 \tilde P_t(y-x)$ for a non-negative function $\tilde P_t(x)$ satisfying

 where $\tilde c_0,\tilde c_1,\tilde c_2$ are positive constants and $\tilde \Psi(\xi)=\tilde \Psi(|\xi|)$ is a non-negative measurable function. \end{assumptionp}